opf/openproject/docs/user-guide/nextcloud-integration/README.md

 ### Project notifications are not displayed in Nextcloud

-If OpenProject notifications are not properly displayed in Nextcloud, navigate to *Nextcloud settings → Basic settings → Background jobs* and ensure that _Cron_ is selected.
+If OpenProject notifications are not properly displayed in Nextcloud, navigate to *Administration settings → Basic settings → Background jobs* and ensure that _Cron_ is selected.

 ![NC_notifications_not_displayed](Cron_job_settings.png)